Jake Oettinger: Professional

 On September 1, 2022, Oettinger signed a three-year, $12 million contract with the Stars.
 He began the 2022–23 season impressively, with a 5–1–0 record and a .960 save percentage over those games, before exiting an October 29 game against the New York Rangers with an unspecified lower-body injury.
 He returned to the Stars' active roster two weeks later.
+He finished that season with a 37–11–11 record and .919 save percentage.
+He posted his second career shutout during the 2023 Stanley Cup playoffs in game five against the Minnesota Wild.
+The team went on to beat them in game six, moving onto the second round with a 4–1 victory.
+The Stars advanced to the conference finals after beating the Seattle Kraken in a seven-game series.
+Their season came to end after losing in a six game series against the Vegas Golden Knights.
+Oettinger finished that playoffs with a 10–9—0 record, .895 save percentage and a goals-against average of 3.06.
+Following the team's playoff exit, Oettinger required off-season surgery on his ankle.